Formulas for

 Microsoft ExcelAdd-in

-Same function, same arguments, same key — in Excel on desktop, the web, or mobile.
+Same source, same arguments, same key — in Excel on desktop, the web, or mobile.
+Excel namespaces it as VERVE.CALL.
 Drag to fill a whole column.

 Add a field name as the last argument to land just that value in the cell.

-• Row count=VERVE("jsontocsv", A2, "row_count")
+• Row count

-• Column count=VERVE("jsontocsv", A2, "column_count")
+• Column count

-Convert JSON to CSV in a Cell, answered
+Convert JSON to CSV, answered

 Everything you need to wire it into a sheet.

 Each resolved cell costs 1 credit.
-Filling a column of ten rows costs ten times that; a cell only re-bills when it actually refreshes, so a static sheet doesn't keep charging.
+A cell only re-bills when it actually refreshes, so a sheet you aren't touching doesn't keep charging.

 Scaling up?